 Building Great Content

 1. Understand your target audience

 For instance, when Facebook announced new enhanced messaging last year everyone wrote about it.
-My audience for Hausman Marketing Letter are social media and marketing professionals, so I knew they’d want to hear details from the announcement.
+My audience for Hausman Marketing Letter are social media marketing experts and marketing professionals, so I knew they’d want to hear details from the announcement.
 But, everyone was writing about enhanced messaging.
 I took a different tack.
 I wrote about how businesses could use enhanced messaging to promote better relationships with fans on Facebook.
-Not only was this tact unique, it fit with the interests of my target audience.
-This post brought almost 1/3 more traffic to my site than normal and, more importantly, the traffic level was permanently increased — although not at the same level as the 1 day traffic on the day I posted the content.
+Not only was this tact unique, but it also fits with the interests of my target audience.
+This post brought almost 1/3 more traffic to my site than normal and, more importantly, the traffic level was permanently increased — although not at the same level as the 1-day traffic on the day I posted the content.

 Writing Great Content Means Knowing Your Target Audience

 Even the smartest person can quickly run out of great things to write about.
 Developing tools to help you can for interesting topics and facts will help you create great content.
 Here are some of the tools I use on Hausman Marketing Letter: